-As Accounting Officer, the Headteacher has responsibility for ensuring that the Academy delivers good value in the use of public resources.
+As Accounting Officer the Headteacher has responsibility for ensuring that the Trust delivers good value in the use of public resources.
 The Accounting Officer understands that value for money refers to the educational and wider societal outcomes achieved in return for the taxpayer resources received.

-The Accounting Officer considers how the Academy's use of its resources has provided good value for money during each academic year, and reports to the Board of Trustees where value for money can be improved, including the use of benchmarking data where appropriate.
+The Accounting Officer considers how the Trust's use of its resources has provided good value for money during each academic year, and reports to the Board of Trustees where value for money can be improved, including the use of benchmarking data where appropriate.
 The Accounting Officer has delivered improved value for money during the year by:

-- Streamlining human resources to ensure that staff have more focussed responsibilities thus enabling them to meet needs of pupils across the school. - A bi annual review of external contracts to ensure not only they are fit for purpose but also represent value for money. - Ensuring involvement with procurement services such as Church Market Place which enables more competitive rates for services.
+- streamlining Human Resources to ensure that staff have more focussed responsibilities thus enabling them to meet the needs of pupils across the School. - carrying out an annual review of external contracts to ensure not only they are fit for purpose but also represent value for money. - ensuring involvement with procurement services such as Church Market Place which enables more competitive rates for services.